 The Corporation reserves the right from time to time to make any amendment to its Charter, now or hereafter authorized by law, including any amendment (by merger, consolidation or otherwise) altering the terms or contract rights as expressly set forth in the Charter of any shares of outstanding stock.
 All rights and powers conferred by the Charter on stockholders, directors and officers are granted subject to this reservation.
 Except for amendments to Section 5.3, Section 5.7, Article VII or the next sentence of the Charter and except for those amendments permitted to be made without stockholder approval under Maryland law or by specific provision in the Charter, any amendment to the Charter shall be valid only if declared advisable by the Board of Directors and approved by the stockholders by the affirmative vote of at least a majority of all the votes entitled to be cast on the matter.
-However, any amendment to Section 5.3, Section 5.7, Article VII or the stockholders by the affirmative vote of at least two-thirds of all the votes entitled to be cast on the matter.
+However, any amendment to Section 5.3, Section 5.7, Article VII or to this sentence of the Charter shall be valid only if declared advisable by the Board of Directors and approved by the stockholders by the affirmative of the Charter shall be valid only if declared advisable by the Board of Directors and approved by the stockholders by the affirmative of the Charter shall be valid only if declared advisable by the Board of Directors and approved by the stockholders by the affirmative of the Charter shall be valid only if declared advisable by the Board of Directors and approved by the stockholders by the affirmative of the Charter shall be valid only if declared advisable by the Board of Directors and approved by the stockholders by the affirmative of the Charter shall be valid only if declared advisable by the Board of Directors and approved by the stockholders by the affirmative of at least two-thirds of all the votes entitled to be cast on the matter.